enovaui/design-tokens/README.md

 1. Browse through the token definitions in each package
 2. Explore the JSON and CSS implementations
-3. Check out our Figma design system for visual reference
-4. Use the tokens in your projects by importing them from the respective packages
+3. Use the tokens in your projects by importing them from the respective packages

 ## Copyright and License Information